Ag1O1/OOP_Project/README.md

     the GUI and finishing the project we will add the cashier ui as one in-store cashier checkout.
   - [ ] Add QR code scanning for cashier to scan products

+## Credits

+- Show/Hide icons from th studio on Flaticon